Jaboo9/Jaboo9/README.md

 ### Hi there 👋

-I work as a Developer Support Engineer with GitHub :octocat:.
-I know a lot of stuffs about APIs and Integrations, so I am happy to collaborate on any open source project that involves the use of GitHub API, webhooks and Apps.

-I am currently stengthening my skills in cybersecurity, outside supporting the amazing GitHub developers, you'd find me studying 🧑‍🎓 and hammering 🔨 cyber security related projects.
+I'm a Developer Support Engineer at GitHub 🐙, helping developers navigate the world of APIs, webhooks, and GitHub Apps.
+If you're working on an open-source project that integrates with GitHub, I'd love to collaborate! 🚀

+Beyond supporting amazing GitHub developers, I'm diving deep into cybersecurity 🛡️—constantly learning, building, and breaking things (ethically, of course!).
+You'll often find me experimenting with security projects 🔐, sharpening my skills, and exploring new ways to make the web a safer place.

+Let's connect, build, and secure awesome things together! ⚡